Context-aware Human Motion Prediction: Experiments

 {\bf Quantitative results.} Table~\ref{table:result_omp} summarizes the performance of class-specific models trained on different activities.
 Table~\ref{table:result_omp_all} provides results at much higher temporal resolution for models trained using all the dataset, reporting the mean Euclidean distance between predictions and ground truth every 100 ms. In all cases, 1 second of past observations is provided and 2 seconds are predicted.

 The performance of models that consider a threshold-based binary interaction vary significantly between classes, suggesting they are effectively unable to understand the context as done by models that learn the actual interactions~(\textit{LI}).
 Notice that even the basic \textit{C-RNN} does not yet provide a consistent improvement compared to state-of-art models.
-The same model that additionally learns interactions (C-RNN+LI) does obtain a significant boost in most cases.
+The same model that additionally learns interactions (C-RNN+LI) obtains a significant boost in most cases.
 Nonetheless, activities such as passing objects or grasping require attending to items that are at variable distances.

 Regarding the complexity of the scene, most improvement comes from scenes with a small number of objects where interactions are well defined and actions are more predictable.
 For cooking activities, there are several objects in a table next to the human.
 Different motion options are possible and, as uncertainty grows, the model seems unable to confidently understand interactions.
 Because of this, context-aware models do not provide such a significant improvement as in previous activities.
 Considering all actions simultaneously seems to favor even more the context-aware approaches and, specially, those that learn interactions ({\em C-RNN+LI} and {\em C-RNN+OPM+LI}).

 {\bf Qualitative results.} Figure~\ref{fig:qual_results}-left shows the motion generation results of our two main models, compared to the baseline~\cite{martinez2017human} on different classes.
 We did not include the Zero-Velocity baseline as it does not provide interesting motion even though it has remained a difficult baseline on uncertain activities.
 We have marked some specific frames in which context-aware approaches improve the RNN baseline.